Pros and cons of the two most popular EVs

 The Nissan LEAF starts with a 40 Kilowatt-hour (kWh) battery offering a capacity for 149 miles of maximum range.
 That’s definitely better than the original version’s 24 kWh lithium-ion battery pack, but nowhere near the industry standard.
 According to the EPA, the median driving range of all-electric vehicles topped 250 miles back in 2020.
 The main reason why many LEAFers opt to shell out for the LEAF e+ S, with its 62 kWh battery, which yields an EPA range of 226 miles: it’s still the least expensive way to get an EV that can go more than 200 miles.

 The Chevrolet Bolt automatically comes with 259 miles of maximum range and 66 kWh of Li-ion capacity.
 The Bolt gets 120 Miles-Per-Gallon equivalents, whereas the LEAF only gets 108 MPGe, a distinction which might add up to a noticeable difference in electricity costs over the lifetime of the car.
 Perhaps most important, the LEAF relies on a CHAdeMO charging interface.
-Standard J1772 plugs work on these for Level One and Level Two Electric Vehicle Supply Equipment, so you can purchase a home charger station without fear.
+Standard J1772 plugs work on these for Level 1 and Level 2 Electric Vehicle Supply Equipment, so you can purchase a home charger station without fear.
 Most super-fast Direct Current EVSE in the US runs on the Combined Charging System standard, and the LEAF has no adapter to work with these.
-Meanwhile, many companies are phasing out their Level Three CHAdeMO connectors.
+Meanwhile, many companies are phasing out their Level 3 CHAdeMO connectors.
 The combination of short range and reliance on overnight charging means the Nissan LEAF is definitely not ideal for road-trippers.

 Summary: Bolt: 259-mile range.
 LEAF: 149-mile range.